Khalmee/ESMT/readme.md

 ## Usage

-> ⚠️ Spaces in paths currently break the tool. ⚠️

 On one particular sound file there was a change in pitch once in game, while playing it from system it sounded fine.

 Launch `main.py` to run: